RudolfVonKrugstein/jshaskell-blog/3_FirstInteractive/FirstInteractiveApplication.md

 ## Haste

+> **Update:** The way FFI functions have to writting with haste has changed since the blog post has original been written.
+At that time returning values from javascript to haskell
+> was a little bit more cumbersome.
+I have updated this blog post to reflect the new way of doing it.
+I hope I did not forget something in the process.
+So if you find an error, please comment.

 Setting callbacks in haste is a little different.

 For every callback function a javascript function has to be created which invokes the special function "A()" with the callback.
 This function can than be used for the callback.
 Read the section "Callbacks" of [js-externls.txt](https://github.com/valderman/haste-compiler/blob/master/doc/js-externals.txt) in the doc subdirectory of the [haste github repository](https://github.com/valderman/haste-compiler).